Steve Overland

-Steve Overland is a British singer/musician who was the lead vocalist and songwriter for the bands Wildlife, FM, The Ladder, Shadowman, and his own group, Overland.
+Steve Overland is a British singer and guitarist who is the lead vocalist and songwriter for the bands Wildlife, FM, The Ladder, Shadowman, and his own group, Overland.
 Most recently he has collaborated with Fates Warning guitarist, Jim Matheos, in Kings of Mercia.

 History

 Overland's nearly 50-year career began in his home region of East Anglia, where he and his brother Chris formed the band Wildlife in 1980.
 The group were scouted by Adam Faith and soon signed to Chrysalis Records, who released the band's debut album, Burning, in 1980.
 The band moved labels to the Led Zeppelin owned Swan Song Records for their 1983 self-titled follow up album, which featured Simon Kirke on drums.
 The band were also managed for a short period by Peter Grant.
 The demise of Swan Song in 1983 meant that the Wildlife album was under-promoted, with an American release for the album being cancelled.
 Around this time, the band also recorded a song called "Shot in the Dark" that was never featured on an album.
 However, this tune later served as the prototype for Ozzy Osbourne's song of the same name.
 Wildlife's version was never officially released, and the band split up soon after.

 Overland next formed the AOR band FM, with former Wildlife members Pete Jupp and Chris Overland.
 FM's first album, issued in 1986 on Portrait Records, was named Indiscreet.
 The band's next album, Tough It Out, was released in 1989 with serious financial backing from Epic Records, which was Portrait's parent company.
 For this album, the band brought in songwriter Desmond Child, known for his work on Bon Jovi's album, Slippery When Wet.
 This 1986 to 1989 period saw the band at their commercial peak, scoring minor UK Chart hits with "Frozen Heart", "Bad Luck", and the non-album release, "Let Love Be The Leader".
 The band toured as headline artists, as well as undertaking support slots with Bon Jovi, Tina Turner and Meat Loaf.